Techgrounds-Cloud-9/cloud-9-EhabRihawi985/03_Network/NTW-02 Network Devices.md

 [Network devices, or networking hardware, are physical devices that are required for communication and interaction between hardware on a computer network.]

 ## Key terminology

 **Hub**
+A hub is a physical layer networking device which is used to connect multiple devices in a network.

 **Switch**
+A switch is a device in a computer network that connects other devices together.
+Multiple data cables are plugged into a switch to enable communication between different networked devices.

 **Router**
+A router is a device that connects two or more packet-switched networks or subnetworks.
+It serves two primary functions: managing traffic between these networks by forwarding data packets to their intended IP addresses, and allowing multiple devices to use the same Internet connection.

 **Bridge**
+A bridge is a type of computer network device that provides interconnection with other bridge networks that use the same protocol.
+Bridge devices work at the data link layer of the Open System Interconnect (OSI) model, connecting two different networks together and providing communication between them.

 **Gateway**
+A computer that sits between different networks or applications.
+The gateway converts information, data or other communications from one protocol or format to another.
+A router may perform some of the functions of a gateway.
+An Internet gateway can transfer communications between an enterprise network and the Internet.

 **Modem**
+ a device that converts signals produced by one type of device  to a form compatible with another, There are three kinds of modems—Cable, DSL, and Fiber—that operate via different cable mediums depending on your Internet Service Provider (ISP)

 **Repeater**
+A repeater is an electronic device in a communication channel that increases the power of a signal and retransmits it, allowing it to travel further.

 **Access Point**
+An access point is a device that creates a wireless local area network, or WLAN, usually in an office or large building.
+An access point connects to a wired router, switch, or hub via an Ethernet cable, and projects a WiFi signal to a designated area.

 ## Exercise
 ### Sources